NSO-developer/nso-gitbook/cisco-nx/README-ned-settings.md

     - behaviours default-qos-ns-buffer-profile-mesh <union> (default disable)

-      When enabled, 'mesh' is the default (i.e. trimmed) valuefor 'hardware qos ns-buffer-profile', otherwise burst is considered default.
+      When enabled, 'mesh' is the default (i.e. trimmed) value for 'hardware qos ns-buffer-profile', otherwise burst is considered default.